figma/plugin-resources/README.md

 # Open source Figma plugins on Github
-A list of Figma Plugins that have been shared on Github.
+A list of Figma Plugins and resources for building them.

 ## Plugins